Court preserves access to abortion drug, tightens rules

 The two judges who voted to tighten restrictions, Kurt Engelhardt and Andrew Oldham, are both appointees of former President Donald Trump.
 The third judge, Catharina Haynes, is an appointee of former President George W. Bush.
 She said she would have put the lower court ruling on hold entirely temporarily to allow oral arguments in the case.

+When the drug was initially approved in 2000 the FDA limited its use to up to seven weeks of pregnancy.
+It also required three in-person office visits: the first to administer mifepristone, the next to administer the second drug misoprostol and the third to address any complications.
+It also required a doctor’s supervision and a reporting system for any serious consequences associated with the drug.

+If the appeals court’s action stands, those would again be the terms under which mifepristone could be dispensed for now.

-The decision could still be appealed to the U.S. Supreme Court.
-In the meantime, Democratic leaders in states where abortion remains legal since the Supreme Court overturned Roe v.
+Democratic leaders in states where abortion remains legal since the Supreme Court overturned Roe v.
 Wade last year say they are preparing in case mifepristone becomes restricted.

 New York Gov. Kathy Hochul said Tuesday that her state would stockpile 150,000 doses of misoprostol, another drug used in medication abortions.